-Hugh’s thank you letter to the people of Luton appeared in the Luton Times of the 18th December 1896 (left).
+Hugh’s thank you letter to the people of Luton appeared in the Luton Times of the 18th December 1896 (above).

-It was not all hard graft, injuries and mud as shown by the clip, left, from the Luton Times of 26th February 1897.
+It was not all hard graft, injuries and mud as shown by the clip, above, from the Luton Times of 26th February 1897.

 At the end of the season Hugh was hospitalised with rheumatism.
 It is interesting to note that the Club minute book in 1893 records that Hugh had asked the club about the “medical clause” in his contract.
 We are not told exactly what this was about but the club refused to alter the clause.
 He was confined to the Bute Hospital for many months.
 At the end of October 1897 he came back from a week at the salt baths at Droitwich.
 The Luton Times correspondent called on him and said he looked very ill but Hugh reported that the rheumatism had gone but his legs were as weak as matches.
 He could not wait to play “futba” again.